92kns/perftest_triage_report/README.md

 # Perftest Triage Report Generator

-A Go CLI tool that automates the generation of weekly performance test triage reports by querying Bugzilla and Treeherder for:
+A Go CLI tool that automates the generation of weekly performance test triage reports by querying Bugzilla and Treeherder for intermittent failures, perma failures, and generic task timeouts affecting perf tests.

-- 🟧 Intermittent test failures with high failure counts (>=20)
-- 🟥 Recent "Perma" bugs based on title substring
-- Repository and platform breakdown (via Treeherder API)
-- Assigned developer and NEEDINFO status
-- Outputs a ready-to-copy HTML report

-Useful for perftest triage sessions where engineers need a concise and accurate snapshot of the week’s flakiest or most problematic bugs.
+Useful for perftest triage sessions where engineers need a concise and accurate snapshot of the week's flakiest or most problematic bugs.

 ---

-## Current Features
+## Report Sections

-- **Intermittent Bugs** (over threshold)
-- **Perma Bugs** (identified by title)
-- **OrangeFactor Graphs** (last 7 days)
-- Platform and repository breakdown (sourced directly from Treeherder API)
+- 🟧 **Intermittent Failures** — open bugs with `intermittent-failure` keyword, filtered to those meeting the failure threshold
+- 🟥 **Perma Failures** — open bugs with "Perma" in the title, active in the report window
+- 🔶 **Generic Task Timeout** — perf-test failures (browsertime, talos, perftest, awsy) from [Bug 1809667](https://bugzilla.mozilla.org/show_bug.cgi?id=1809667), always reported separately

-- Bugs grouped by component: AWSY, Condprofile, mozperftest, Performance, Raptor, Talos
+All sections are grouped by component: AWSY, Condprofile, mozperftest, Performance, Raptor, Talos.

+---

+## Features

+- **Dual time windows** — primary window (default 7d) and a 2-day snapshot for each bug, showing recent activity alongside the weekly view
+- **Failure rate** — expressed as failures per push to the tree (sourced from Treeherder `/failurecount/`)
+- **Week-over-week trend** — `↑ +N` / `↓ N` comparing the current 7d window against the prior 7d window
+- **Platform and repository breakdown** — for both 7d and 2d windows
+- **Suite breakdown** — for the Generic Task Timeout section
-- **Assigned To** and **NEEDINFO** tracking
+- **Bug age**, **Assigned To**, and **NEEDINFO** tracking
-- Generates `report.html`
+- **OrangeFactor graph links** per bug
-- Daily report generated at 0900 UTC and published to pages
+- Daily report published at 0900 UTC to GitHub Pages

 ---